Top 6 Cultural Differences Students Experience in Australia

 Experiencing cultural changes is very common when studying overseas.
-Most international students arriving in Australia should expect to adjust to the local, academic and social culture
+Most international students arriving in Australia should expect to adjust to the local, academic and social culture.

-Now let's look at the cultural differences that international students may face while living in Australia.
+Now, let's look at the cultural differences that international students may face while living in Australia.

-1. Different Styles of Studies
+1. Different Styles of Learning

 2. Language Barrier